 Laser Hair Removal, and its home cousin IPL Hair Removal, make controlling leg, body, and facial hair easy.
 They are incredibly powerful, effective techniques for hair control.
 However, they can throw off your regular beauty routines, and many run into confusion as to how to fit LHR into their schedule.

-For example, how does Showering After Laser Hair Removal work?
+Many people wonder: Can I Shower After Laser Hair Removal?
 When should you bathe, and what do you need to know about skin and body care after a laser hair removal session?

-The most popular clinical treatment is laser hair removal.
-This process involves going to a dermatologist or plastic surgery facility where technicians will beam a small, powerful laser on your hair follicles to put them into “sleep mode” and stop producing hairs.
+The most popular clinical hair removal process is laser hair removal.
+This treatment typically involves going to a dermatologist or plastic surgery facility where technicians will beam a small, powerful laser on your hair follicles to put them into “sleep mode” and stop producing hairs.
 As these lasers are pretty powerful, they’re always used under a doctor’s supervision to prevent any problems.

 There are a small number of FDA-approved home laser hair removal devices like the Tria Laser Hair Remover, but most home devices use different technology.